pajtai/pajtai.github.io/source/_posts/maintaining-your-express-rest-api.md

 - talks
 ---

-I gave a talk about maintaining Express REST apis.
+I gave a talk at this month's [PDXJS](http://pdxjs.com/) meetup about maintaining Express REST apis.
 I discussed using Swagger for docs and rate limits.
 Take a look: https://pajtai.github.io/rest-api-talk/